Baby food: Historical and cultural

 Baby food varies from culture to culture.
 In many cultures, pastes of a grain and liquids are the first baby food.
 In human history and presently with many cultures around the world, babies are fed food premasticated by the caretaker of the baby in order to pulverise the food and start the digestion process.
-An infant's first bite of solid food is ceremonial and holds religious importance in many cultures.
-An example of this is annaprashan, a Hindu ritual where the infant is fed a sweetened rice porridge, usually blessed, by an elder family member.
-Similar rites of passage are practiced across Asia, including the Bengal region, Vietnam, and Thailand.

 In the Western world until the mid-1900s, baby food was generally made at home.
 The industrial revolution saw the beginning of the baby food market which promoted commercial baby foods as convenience items.
 In developed countries, babies are now often started with commercially produced iron-fortified infant cereals, and then move on to mashed fruits and vegetables.
 Commercial baby foods are widely available in dry, ready-to-feed and frozen forms, often in small batches (e.g. small jars) for convenience of preparation.
 On the contrary, in developing countries, breastfeeding is more widely accepted and socially tolerated in public, thus creating a societal contrast.
 Amy Bentley, author of Inventing Baby Food, talks about how infant feeding reflects one's "position in the postwar era of the American Century" because in developed countries, families are able to purchase processed baby foods to feed their children, whereas in developing country, natural breastfeeding is more popular.